Easzymcz/SirinariaCampaign/docs/AdventureLog/5-JourneyToIngbluff.md

 ---
-title: Chapter 5 Journey To Ingbluff
+title: Journey To Ingbluff
-prev: /AdventureLog/4-HuntingForBandits.html
+chapter: 5
-next: /AdventureLog/6-TheTempleOfTheIronMaiden.html
+layout: Post
 ---
 Grimnir’s sister works at the Sannedwill’s Curio Shop” magic shop.
 Road leads to Grundik’s Pub, where we talk to Sarghiet (sp).